Semantic Refinement with LLMs for Graph Representations: Related Work

 \section{Related Work}

 We provide a more detailed discussion of related work in Appendix \ref{sec:comp-related-work}.

-\paragraph{GNNs and Fixed Inductive Bias.} Classical GNNs learn representations through local message passing, thereby encoding fixed inductive biases such as locality and homophily \citep{kipf2017semisupervised, hamilton2017inductive, velickovic2018graph, xu2018how}.
+\textbf{GNNs and Fixed Inductive Bias.} Classical GNNs learn representations through local message passing, thereby encoding fixed inductive biases such as locality and homophily \citep{kipf2017semisupervised, hamilton2017inductive, velickovic2018graph, xu2018how}.
 Structure-only methods based on random walks or structural roles further impose predefined topological assumptions \citep{perozzi2014deepwalk, grover2016node2vec, ribeiro2017struc2vec}.
-While effective in specific regimes, these methods rely on fixed priors that do not adapt to heterogeneous structure--semantics distributions across graph domains.

-\paragraph{Model-Centric Refinement.} Most existing attempts to address structure--semantics heterogeneity remain \emph{model-centric}.
+While effective in specific regimes, these methods rely on fixed priors that do not adapt to heterogeneous structure--semantics distributions across graph domains. \\ \textbf{Model-Centric Refinement.} Most existing attempts to address structure--semantics heterogeneity remain \emph{model-centric}.
 This includes strengthening GNN architectures with richer structural priors \citep{maron2018invariant, murphy2019relational, jin2022raw}, treating LLMs as direct graph reasoners via graph-to-text serialization \citep{zhao2023graphtext, kong2024gofa, chen2024llaga}, and introducing auxiliary models to enrich node representations with external semantic signals \citep{yao2019textgcn, he2023harnessing, yang2021graphformers}.
-Despite their diversity, these approaches all inject additional inductive biases from the model side, and the construction of node representations remains largely static once the model is specified.

-\paragraph{Data-Centric Refinement and Our Perspective.} Existing data-centric methods primarily focus on graph augmentation, structure learning, or pseudo-labeling for robustness and generalization \citep{you2020graph, jin2020graph, chen2023label,he2023harnessing,chen2024exploring}, rather than on adapting node semantics to task-specific structure--semantics regimes.
-In contrast, our work treats node semantics as task-adaptive variables and proposes a feedback-driven framework for iterative, structure-aware semantic refinement, providing a fundamentally different data-centric perspective for handling structure--semantics heterogeneity.
+Despite their diversity, these approaches all inject additional inductive biases from the model side, and the construction of node representations remains largely static once the model is specified. \\ \textbf{Data-Centric Refinement and Our Perspective.} Existing data-centric methods primarily focus on graph augmentation, structure learning, or pseudo-labeling for robustness and generalization \citep{you2020graph, jin2020graph, chen2023label,he2023harnessing,chen2024exploring}, rather than on adapting node semantics to task-specific structure--semantics regimes.
+In contrast, our work treats node semantics as task-adaptive variables and proposes a framework for exemplar-guided, structure-aware semantic refinement, providing a fundamentally different data-centric perspective for handling structure--semantics heterogeneity.